Best Cybersecurity Software Platforms for Real-Time Alerts

 Notification Capabilities

-Sentinel supports automation rules and playbooks built on Azure Logic Apps, enabling sophisticated notification workflows.
-Alert severity, entity type, and MITRE ATT&CK technique can all drive routing decisions.
-Native integration with Microsoft Teams, email, and Azure DevOps enables notifications within the tools that security teams already use.
-Playbooks can enrich alerts with threat intelligence, geo-IP data, and user context before notifying analysts.
+Sentinel runs automation rules and playbooks on Azure Logic Apps.
+Severity, entity type, and MITRE ATT&CK tags can all drive routing.
+It links natively to Microsoft Teams, email, and Azure DevOps.
+Playbooks add threat data, location info, and user context before sending alerts.

 Weaknesses